Effect of the degree of an initial mutant in Moran processes in structured populations: Appendix A

-We consider here a reduced Markov chain for the Moran process on the graph with $N+1$ states representing the number $i$ mutant in the population.
+We consider here a reduced Markov chain for the Moran process on the graph with $N+1$ states representing the number $i$ of mutants in the population.
 The transition matrix can be then written as follows:

 where $q_{i}=1-p_{i \rightarrow i+1}-p_{i \rightarrow i-1}$.

 Our Markov chain has two absorbing states: $i=0$ and $i=N$.
 To calculate absorbing probabilities and expected absorbing times we use the general method described in \cite{grinstead}.
 We rewrite the transition matrix as follows: